-At Carousel Pediatric Dentistry, we believe baby teeth are essential for a child’s dental growth and development.
+At Carousel Pediatric Dentistry & Orthodontics, we believe baby teeth are essential for a child’s dental growth and development.
 Children also need healthy baby teeth to chew a healthy diet that promotes optimal growth and to aid in proper speech development.

 Although they do eventually fall out on their own, many baby teeth typically stay in a child’s mouth until 12-13 years of age, making them a crucial part of your child’s dental development.